jkiesenhofer/schuettgut/readme.md

 ## openBulk exercise

 ---
-Demonstration of a solid model and testing two piv-files that filter a vector plot with a given sinal-to-noise ration of an image
+Demonstration of a solid model and testing two piv-files that filter a vector plot with a given signal-to-noise ration of an image
 ## Installation

 ```bash